Skip to main content

 Oral capsule

 What is the standard dosage?
-7.5 mg once daily 200 mg once daily or 100 mg twice daily
+7.5 to 15 mg once daily 200 mg once daily or 100 mg twice daily

 How long is the typical treatment?
-Short-term or long-term use depending on your doctor’s instruction Short-term or long-term use depending on your doctor’s instruction
+Short-term or long-term Short-term or long-term

 Who typically uses the medication?
 Adults and children over 2 years old and weigh 132 lbs (60 kg) or more Adults and children over 2 years old and weigh 22 lbs (10 kg) or more

-Meloxicam is an FDA-approved generic medication to treat osteoarthritis and rheumatoid arthritis.
-It can also treat juvenile rheumatoid arthritis, an autoimmune type of inflammation, in children 2 to 17 years old who weighs 132 lbs (60 kg) or more.
+Meloxicam is an FDA-approved generic medication to treat osteoarthritis and rheumatoid arthritis, an autoimmune type of arthritis.
+It can also treat juvenile rheumatoid arthritis in children two to 17 years old who weigh 132 lbs (60 kg) or more.

-Celebrex (celecoxib) is a brand name drug FDA approved to treat osteoarthritis and rheumatoid arthritis.
-It also treats juvenile rheumatoid arthritis in children 2 to 17 years old who weighs 22 lbs (10 kg) or more.
+Like meloxicam, Celebrex is approved to treat osteoarthritis and rheumatoid arthritis.
+It also treats juvenile rheumatoid arthritis in children two to 17 years old who weigh 22 lbs (10 kg) or more.
 Celebrex can also treat arthritis of the spine (ankylosing spondylitis), menstrual cramp pain (primary dysmenorrhea), and general acute pain.

 Condition Meloxicam Celebrex